Piranova/InStockOutOfStock-ISOS/README.md

 I plan to use flutter for the app and firebase for the back-end but since the app can help a lot of people out there I need a lot of help so any kind of help is appreciated.

+How can you contribute?

+1. If you are a front-end designer : Please help me come up with a wireframe for my app, so far I am coding based on my initial vision but it would be nice to have someone good with front-end and GUI's to revamp the look and feel of the app.

+2. If you wanna contribute towards the code of the project :
+    a.
+Install and setup flutter on your computer by following the instructions on https://flutter.dev/docs/get-started/install
+    b.
+Once your flutter doctor command passes all initial setup requirements you can clone this repo and open with your favorite code editor - I use Visual Studio Code but you can use anything.
+    c.
+To run the project on chrome follow the commands given on https://flutter.dev/docs/get-started/codelab-web

+    Once this is done you can pick up any task in the To-do column of the Project here and start writing the code.

+    I would recommend posting a note on findcollabs - https://findcollabs.com/project/letsfightcovid-19-dTnPcankx4sJ6PJ7XdnQ as soon as you start working on a task so no one else works on it.

+3. If you are proficient/ wanna contribute towards the backend code :
+  My initial choice for backend is firebase but if you have any better ideas I would be open to discussion.
+We need a backend module in place for data storage and retrieval so if your skills lie on that side you are more than welcome to start working in that area.

+Appreciate your help on this and have fun Coding :D :D ...